squadrun/squadrun.github.io/_posts/2017-03-13-highly-available-rabbit-mq.md

 ## what needs to be done
 [RabbitMQ's documentation about HA](https://www.rabbitmq.com/ha.html) is a must read to understand what is going on.
 In a nutshell, we need to create an RMQ cluster with queue mirroring enabled, which means, tasks of each queue are mirrored to all the other nodes in the cluster as well.
-So in an event of one of the node going down, all its master queues will start functioning from the next oldest node available in the cluster.
+So in an event of one of the nodes going down, all its master queues will start functioning from the next oldest node available in the cluster.
-For Example: we have a cluster with two nodes, `R1` and `R2`. `R1` has queues `q1a` and `q1b` while `R2` only has one queue, `q2`.
+For example, we have a cluster with two nodes, `R1` and `R2`. `R1` has queues `q1a` and `q1b` while `R2` only has one queue, `q2`.
 The configuration will look something like this:
 ![RMQ cluster before queue mirroring](/assets/img/rmq_before.png)

 But when we enable queue mirroring, each queue has its mirror on every other node in the cluster.
 In our case, we will have three additional queues, `q2_m` at `R1` and `q1a_m` and `q1b_m` at `R2`, as shown: